-The annual Orionids meteor shower peaks this year on October 21st and the prospects are excellent as the Moon will not interfere.
-Generally regarded as a strong shower, the Orionids or Orionid meteor shower is active between October 2nd and November 7th, although most activity is at peak date or a few days before or after it.
-In the past, rates of up to 70 per hour have been observed but normally the shower is not so active; a figure between 20 and 25 is more the normal at the moment.
+The annual Orionids meteor shower peaks this year on October 21st and the prospects are very good with the first quarter Moon will not significantly interfering.
+Generally regarded as a strong shower the Orionids or Orionid meteor shower is active between October 2nd and November 7th, although most activity is at peak date or a few days before or after it.
+In the past rates of up to 70 per hour have been observed but normally the shower is not so active, a figure between 20 and 25 is more the norm.

 The Orionids parent comet is the most famous of all, Halley's Comet (1P/Halley).
-There are two annual meteor showers associated with Halley's Comet, the Eta Aquariids shower that occurs in May and the then the Orionids.
-Of the two the Orionids is far the more prolific.
+There is another annual shower associated with Halley's Comet, the Eta Aquariids in May.
+Of the two the Orionids is far more prolific.

-Although Halley is now in the outer solar system and will not return close to Earth until 2061, it's worth remembering that Orionids meteors stem from particles leftover from Halley's Comet apparitions every 76 years.
-Every observed Orionid is actually a small part of the famous comet streaking through and subsequently burning up in the Earth's atmosphere.
+Although Halley is now in the outer Solar System and will not return close to Earth until 2061 it's worth remembering that each Orionid meteor originates from a particle left over from Halley's Comet.
+Every observed Orionid is a small part of the famous comet streaking through and subsequently burning up in the Earth's atmosphere.

 The radiant of the Orionids is located in the northeastern part of the constellation Orion, not far from the Gemini border.
 Since Orion straddles the celestial equator, the Orionids are one of the few annual showers that are well placed for observation from most locations on Earth (exception the polar regions).